Find out more about our English curriculum and read our FAQs

 Our new units and lessons all have a ‘New’ label beside them.

-You’ll be able to see what lessons we will be covering in each unit by clicking into the unit information on the unit sequence page.
+You can see what lessons we are covering in each unit by clicking into the unit information on the unit sequence page.

-What's happening with our existing English resources?
+What's happening with our older English resources?

 FAQs